josh-infotrack/test_drone/README.md

 system will test against mongodb, intialised with a specific dataset.

-The service section will use the mongo image, but with no parameters - starting up an ephemeral mongodb listening on 127.0.0.1.
+The service section will use the mongo image, but with no parameters - starting up an ephemeral mongodb listening onasdsadasd 127.0.0.1.
 So at the end everything will be torndown.
 Great for testing.
 This will be started first.

 The test-prep section will load data into this ephermeral database (the mongo import)